networkx/networkx/doc/source/tutorial.rst

 which combines the power of ipython and matplotlib and provides a convenient interactive mode.

-Or to save drawings to a file, use
+Or to save drawings to a file, use, for example

 >>> nx.draw(G)
 >>> plt.savefig("path.png")

 to write to the file "path.png" in the local directory.
-If graphviz and pygraphviz or pydot are available on your system, you can also use
+If Graphviz and PyGraphviz, or pydot, are available on your system, you can also use

 >>> nx.draw_graphviz(G)
 >>> nx.write_dot(G,'file.dot')